secretlyUnhinged/100-days-of-code/log.md

 ### Day 8: August 24,2025(Sunday)

-**Today's Progress**: finished find min area to cover all ones II, longest subarray of ones after deleting one elt(1493) **Thoughts:** look at other approaches to min area problem(i did brute force i think?), uses sliding window+2 pointer ,found a dsa pattern flowchart, will see if it is of any help
+**Today's Progress**: finished find min area to cover all ones II, longest subarray of ones after deleting one elt(1493) **Thoughts:** look at other approaches to min area problem(i did brute force i think?), uses sliding window+2 pointer ,found a dsa pattern flowchart.
+For the min area II propblem, maybe concept of disjoint sets could be used?(need to look into it further)
 **Link(s) to work**

 ### Day 9: August 25,2025(Monday)